expresspigeon/blog/src/content/posts/2012/free-email-newsletter-templates.md

 ton of elegant [email newsletter templates](https://expresspigeon.com/gallery) that are free to *all* Express Pigeon customers.

-If you're looking to create a holiday newsletter, promote a new product launch or just following up with your clients, we have got you covered.
+If you&apos;re looking to create a holiday newsletter, promote a new product launch or just following up with your clients, we have got you covered.
  Best of all, each and every one of our designer templates are super flexible so anyone can make it their own in just a couple clicks.
 It is really that easy, I guarantee

-Speaking of easy, if you don't like the column width, simply adjust them by dragging to your desired width.
+Speaking of easy, if you don&apos;t like the column width, simply adjust them by dragging to your desired width.

-##Here's how to start an with an one of our templates:
+##Here&apos;s how to start an with an one of our templates:

 ​1.
-Login to your Express Pigeon account.  *Don't have one?* [Sign up for Free!](https://expresspigeon.com/access/registration)
+Login to your Express Pigeon account.  *Don&apos;t have one?* [Sign up for Free!](https://expresspigeon.com/access/registration)

 ​2.
 Select Newsletters.